Arthur O'Connor (United Irishman): Exile in France

-After Napoleon's final defeat, O'Connor cecame a naturalised French citizen.
+After Napoleon's final defeat, O'Connor became a naturalised French citizen.
 He supported the 1830 insurrection in Paris which overthrew the increasingly absolutist King Charles X, publishing a defence of events in the form of an open letter to General Lafayette.
 After the revolution, he became mayor of Le Bignon-Mirabeau.
-He edited a paper of advanced/heterodox religious opinions—Journal de la Liberté Religieuse—and published a number of works on political and social topics.
+He edited a paper on advanced/heterodox religious opinions—Journal de la Liberté Religieuse—and published a number of works on political and social topics.
 He also assisted his wife and her mother, Sophie de Condorcet (an accomplished translator of Thomas Paine and Adam Smith), to prepare a revised edition of the works of his father-in-law, the Marquis de Condorcet (published in twelve volumes between 1847 and 1849).

 In 1834, O’Connor had been permitted to visit Ireland with his wife, to dispose of his estates that had been managed by his brother.
-Daniel O'Connell was then transforming what had been the Catholic Association into a movement for repeal of the Act of Union.
-O'Connor was highly critical of what he perceived as the continued mobilisation (heavily reliant on the co-operation of the clergy) of a distinct Catholic interest.
+Daniel O'Connell was then transforming what had been the Catholic Association into a movement for the repeal of the Act of Union.
+O'Connor was highly critical of what he perceived as the continued mobilisation (heavily reliant on the cooperation of the clergy) of a distinct Catholic interest.
 In his last work Monopoly: The Cause of all Evil (1848), a largely theological treatise in which he rejects the exclusionary claims of a "corporate priesthood", he accused "O'Connell and his jesuit priests" of working to undo all that he, and the United Irish, sought to achieve in overcoming "religious hatred" and securing "union, love [and] fraternity" between Irishmen.